artisan • designer • printmaker

 Tori’s commitment to quality materials and craftsmanship were recognised by the Society of Designer Craftsmen Award 2015 and election as a full member to the Society.
 Her contemporary and appealing designs have won multiple awards for both fashion and interiors including the International grand-prize at DesignNext® and the textile category for the B&Q/Elle Decoration British Talent Search.

-Her work is regularly sought for exhibitions, commissions and freelance design work.
+Her work is regularly sought for exhibitions, collaborations, commissions and freelance design work.
 In 2017 Hampshire Culture Trust commissioned Tori to create six Arts & Crafts designs based on Heywood Sumner's Chace Tapestry, in 2016 the British Museum commissioned hand-printed London cityscape scarves for their Grenville Collection and in 2014 she was commissioned to design tree wraps for Helen Elks-Smith’s award-winning garden at the Chelsea Flower Show.